bunzela/AIzymes/README.md

 ```

-To install everything necessary for AIzymes in a new conda environment (no ProteinMPNN):
+To install everything necessary for AIzymes in a new conda environment (no ProteinMPNN) from Abbie:
 ```
 conda create -n AIzymes python=3.9 matplotlib scipy jupyter pandas networkx conda activate AIzymes